 We are a Southern Cross affiliated provider and can provide GST receipts should you need to claim for insurance purposes.

-For psychiatric appointments: $420 per hour (inc GST) for an initial consultation.
-A follow up appointment is $210 for 30 minutes and a medication review appointment is $105 for 15 minutes.
 After each appointment you will receive a copy of the letter that will be sent to your general practitioner which details your history as well as the management plan that we have agreed upon.
 This allows you to present this letter to any medical practitioner who will understand your problems and the management plan that we are following.

 We may charge a cancellation fee for appointments that are cancelled within 24 hours of their scheduled time.